httmako/shira_at/blog/source/mariadb.md

 Also, the above SQL statement took, in a table with 5 million loglines, only 3.8s to complete.

 To summarize this, you do not need to tune for performance as long as you do not have more than ~30.000 queries/second consistently.

+## Performance by using index

+Using an index for an often queried column can help your performance a lot.

+An example:
+Using the same server as above (4core 8GB debian12 server) there is another application.
+It has 1.000.000 rows and has the column `serverid` which consists of around ~30 different IDs.
+If someone uses the application it executes 5 different queries which use the `serverid` column in a WHERE clause.

+By default (without an index) it takes 0.25s (250ms) to execute one of those queries.
+The browser shows a time of ~600ms for this request and also the turtle icon because the request was slow.

+After creating an index on this column (with `CREATE INDEX serverid ON server(serverid)`) it takes 0.01s (1ms) to execute the same query as above.
+The browser shows only 50ms of time taken for the whole request.

+Creating this index took only ~3seconds on a table with 1 million entries.
+Dropping it with `DROP INDEX serverid ON server` only takes around 3 seconds too.